- » All Antique Rugs

 Antique Turkish rugs can be identified by their distinct technical characteristics and wonderfully artistic details.
 Originally woven by Turkish nomads for practical purposes, these rugs were often constructed with wool for warmth but are sometimes found in cotton or silk fibers.
 The weaving itself was done by hand knotting the materials using the Ghiordes knot.
 The weavers created their design patterns from smaller levels working to slowly build the larger vision.
 Whether working as a community effort or as a single artist, these Turkish rugs reflect a dedication to sustained beauty and ingrained longevity.

 The design themes amongst Turkish rugs are diverse according to regional and tribal practices but geometric patterns are the most common imagery found in Antique Turkish rugs.
-While every antique rug is unique, some of the more often seen designs include thick borders of floral images or vinery with a centerpiece of medallion or diamond patterns.
-The colors often found in Antique Turkish rugs were dependent on the dye materials available at the time but a common practice was the use of reds, blues, and earthy tones that eventually faded into softer pastels and subtle, soothing palettes.
+While every antique rug is unique, some of the common designs include a thick borders of floral images as well as vinery with a centerpiece medallion or diamond pattern.
+Historically, the colors often found in Antique Turkish rugs were dependent on the dye materials available at the time but a common practice was the use of reds, blues, and earthy tones that eventually faded into softer pastels and subtle, soothing palettes.

 Antique Persian rugs are perhaps the most popular and notable of all antique rugs.
 With evidence dating back for centuries, the skilled weavers and artisans of Persian rugs have a long history of producing high quality and meticulously crafted rugs.
 We have spent decades building our handpicked collection of Antique Persian rugs through travel, research and a passion for antique textiles.
 Our Antique Persian rugs offer an exciting glimpse into the generational craftsmanship and brilliantly intrinsic beauty of Persian rugs and floor coverings.